 Step 2: Click Choose default program and then select Windows Explorer from the list of programs.

 Use this method only if the above method failed to restore Burn disc image option.

-Step 2: Once Default Programs window is launched, click Set your default programs.
+Step 2: Once the Default Programs window is launched, click Set your default programs.

-Step 3: Next, in the left-pane, under Programs, look for the entry named Windows Disc Image Burner and click on the same to see Set this program as default option on the right-side.
+Step 3: Next, in the left pane, under Programs, look for the entry named Windows Disc Image Burner and click on the same to see Set this program as the default option on the right-side.

 Step 4: Click Set this program as default option to set Windows Disc Image Burner as the default program to open .ISO and .IMG extensions.

 Burn disc image option should now appear in the context menu when you right-click on an ISO file.